 Figure 4.
 Bash script to delete selected VMs.

 I installed five templates for researchers in CISR to use: Windows 7 Professional, Xubuntu 14.04, Honey Drive 3, and Kali Linux 1.06, and Elementary OS.
-Honey Drive is a modified Ubuntu that comes with of Honey Pot software, and Kali is another modified Ubuntu that comes with many penetration-testing (hacker) applications pre-installed.
+Honey Drive is a modified Ubuntu that comes with copious amounts of Honey Pot software, and Kali is another modified Ubuntu that comes with many penetration-testing (hacker) applications pre-installed.
 To create each template, I simply installed the VM, updated to the newest software, installed XenServer Tools, and then turned the machine off.
 This way, my scripts can create many instances of these OS templates for the Cyber Range.
 In Figure 5 below, I used the scripts to create 45 copies of my original Elementary OS VM, then started all 45.
 This took around 15 minutes to execute.

 Figure 5.
 I created 45 instances of Elementary OS for this quick cyber range.